2025–26 Big 12 Conference men's basketball season: Head coaches

 † All of the Jayhawks' postseason victories and 7 of their regular-season wins were vacated from the 2017–18 season.
 Officially, their record for the season 16–8 overall and 3–5 in conference play.
 The Jayhawks' regular-season Big 12 championship and their Big 12 tournament championship were vacated.
 The Jayhawks' entire NCAA tournament appearance from the season was vacated including their Final Four appearance.

+‡ Jerome Tang was fired on February 15, 2026 after 25 games into the 2025−26 season.
+He finished with a record of 71−57 and one NCAA tournament appearance.
+Assistant coach Matthew Driscoll was named interim head coach for the remainder of the season.